rifflearning/mattermost-import-csv/README.md

 ### RiffEdu bulk loading command procedure

-(get the `importusers.json` (or whatever you name it) file to the RiffEdu instance in the ~/tmp directory) find the container id of the edu-stk_edu-mm container (e.g. 78119bd4328b)
+- get the `import.json` (or whatever you name it) file to the RiffEdu instance in the ~/tmp directory
+- find the container id of the `edu-stk_edu-mm` container (e.g. 78119bd4328b)

 ```
 docker cp tmp/import.json 78119bd4328b:/home/mmuser/